Skip to content

 The report should guide governments, policymakers and international organisations when deploying data-driven technologies in response to public health emergencies, and support those advocating for fundamental rights and protections, public health and societal benefit.

-This event will bring together experts to discuss how the insights and lessons identified in the report can support the ethical, effective and equitable use of digital technologies in future pandemics and in public health and social provision.
+We brought together four experts to discuss how the insights and lessons identified in the report can support the ethical, effective and equitable use of digital technologies in future pandemics and in public health and social provision.

 Related content